-1.2.1 Tools ☐ Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Allan keys, and drills.
-A dial indicator or other suitable measuring tool for checking ring & pinion backlash. ☐ An adjuster-nut wrench. (e.g., ARB Adjuster Nut Pliers #0770002.) ☐ A razor knife suitable for cutting nylon tubing.
-A torque wrench.
-(See your vehicle service manual for the required torque range.)
-A lubricant drain reservoir. ☐ An 11.2mm [7/16"] drill and 1⁄4"NPT tap for bulkhead fitting installation.
-A 6.35mm [1/4"] drill for bearing cap modification.
-An automotive bearing puller (e.g., ARB Bearing Puller #0770001) or a differential carrier bearing puller.
-A slide hammer.
+1.2.1 Tools ☐ Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Allen keys, and drills.
+A dial indicator or other suitable measuring tool for checking ring & pinion backlash. ☐ An adjuster-nut wrench (e.g., ARB Adjuster Nut Pliers #0770002)☐ A razor knife suitable for cutting nylon tubing.
+A torque wrench (See your vehicle service manual for the required torque range). \[ \begin{align} A lubricant drain reservoir. \] An 11.2mm [7/16"] drill and 1/4"NPT tap for bulkhead fitting installation.
+An automotive bearing puller (2 jawed is recommended) or a differential carrier bearing puller.
+A soft hammer (e.g., copper or nylon).
 A bearing press or arbor press.
-A soft hammer (e.g., Copper/Rawhide/Plastic) 1.2.2 Supplies ☐ Thread lubricant/sealant compound for pressure fittings (e.g., LOCTITE #567 Teflon past) Thread locking compound (e.g., LOCTITE #272) A gasket sealant or replacement gasket for your third member.
-A sufficient volume of differential oil to completely refill your housing.
+1.2.2 Supplies ☐ Thread lubricant/sealant compound for pressure fittings (e.g., LOCTITE #567 Teflon paste) ☐ Thread locking compound (e.g., LOCTITE #272) ☐ A gasket sealant or replacement gasket for your third member. ☐ A sufficient volume of differential oil to completely refill your housing.
 (See the ARB Air Locker Operating and Service Manual for recommended lubricants) A soap and water mixture to test for air leaks.

-2.1 Vehicle Support ☐ Safely secure the vehicle on a hoist.
-We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed. ☐ Once supported off the ground, release the parking brake and leave the vehicle in neutral.
+2.1 Vehicle Support Safely secure the vehicle on a hoist.
+We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed.
+Once supported off the ground, release the parking brake and leave the vehicle in neutral.
 Chock the wheels if necessary.
-2.2 Differential Fluid Drain Clean around the differential drain plug to prevent dirt from entering the differential.
+2.2 Differential Fluid Drain ☐ Clean around the differential drain plug to prevent dirt from entering the differential.
 Position a fluid drain reservoir under the differential and loosen the differential drain plug.
 Completely drain all differential fluid.
+Once drained, reinstall the drain plug finger tight to prevent drips coming out of the housing and dust getting in.
 HINT: This is a good time to check for metal particles in your oil and in the bottom of the housing which may indicate a worn bearing or differential component.
 2.3 Removal of the Axles and Differential ☐ Remove the axles according to your vehicle's service manual. ☐ Disconnect the drive shaft from the flange of the differential. ☐ Remove the third member from the differential housing.
 Refer to your vehicle's service manual.